 11. Make arrangements for your rosemary plant to survive winter

 Rosemary does not like freezing cold temperatures.
-This is one of the main reasons why we find it easier to grow rosemary in pots, containers or grow bags that are easy to move around for best growing conditions year round.
+This is one of the main reasons why we find it easier to grow rosemary in pots, containers or grow bags that are easy to move around for the best-growing conditions year-round.

 When winter is approaching you should make arrangements to protect your plant.